Skip to content

 Background

 The University of Montana in Missoula experienced a tense Sunday evening on April 28, 2024, when two anonymous 911 calls reported an active shooting at Aber Hall, one of the campus residence halls.
 The caller claimed gunfire could be heard in the background.
 UMPD immediately placed the campus in secure mode and, along with Missoula law enforcement, conducted a thorough search of Aber Hall and the surrounding campus.
 No evidence of any shooting or threat was found.
 UMPD Chief Brad Giffin told the Montana Kaimin student newspaper that he was confident the incident was a hoax, consistent with the illegal practice of swatting, where individuals make false reports of serious crimes to provoke a heavy law enforcement response.
 The 911 call could not be traced back to identify the caller.
 The timing of the incident was notable: a Gabriel Iglesias comedy show was wrapping up at the Adams Center, and attendees were informed of the situation as they exited around 10:20 p.m.
+MDT.
 This incident occurred during a broader national wave of swatting attacks targeting college campuses in 2024, which tested emergency notification systems across the country.

 Analysis